multitheftauto/amx/README.md

   The meta.xml files of gamemodes and filterscripts are slightly different.
-Two resources, amx-test and amx-fs-test, are included with the *amx* download as examples.
+Two resources, amx-test and amx-fs-test, are included in the *amx* repository as examples.
 Most times you can simply copy-paste these to a new resource and adjust the names in it.

 - To specify what **filterscripts to autostart** when *amx* loads,